Market Volatility

 - Recovery Follows Declines: While past performance does not guarantee future results, markets have generally rebounded following downturns, though recovery periods vary.

 - Missing Recovery Days Is Costly: Historically some of the largest market gains happen shortly after declines.
-Missing these recovery periods can substantially reduce long-term returns.
+Missing these recovery periods may impact long-term returns.

 Protection Strategies for Uncertain Markets